juliocmatias/adonis-be/README.md

   ![STARTED_API](./public/img/started_api.png)

-- After the application is operational, migrations and seeders are deleted.
+- Once the application is operational, migrations and seeders will be processed.
 And the API will be operational to receive requests.

+  >:warning: Due to the mysql-dev-init.sql file located in the dockerConfig folder, docker-compose is configured to execute the queries from this file, creating a user and a database.
+If you wish to change the user in the environment variable and the database name, this file must also be edited, and the containers must be taken down and restarted, being rebuilt.

 - If you need to reset the API database, run the command: